 A second year is recommended for embedding the approach.
 The format is best negotiated after the first year to meet the needs of the school.

 A one-day version of the training covers the basic principles.

 Bespoke programmes can be devised for MATs seeking to develop this approach across several schools.

-The Between the Lines three day comprehension course works well alongside Take One Book, as it provides the opportunity to look in more depth at specific strategies, which are synthesised in the Take One Book framework.
-Take One Book can be run after or before Between the Lines.
+Between the Lines works well with this course as it provides the opportunity to look in more depth at specific strategies which are synthesised in the Take One Book framework.

 Participants receive a worked-up exemplar with a copy of the text and resources.

-A dedicated subscription website with interactive planning tool, 77 sequences covering years 1 – 6, resources and case studies is launching September 2019.
+A dedicated subscription website with interactive planning tool, over 40 sequences covering years 1 – 6, resources and case studies launched in September 2019.
 For a sneak peek at an exemplar unit visit takeonebook.org

 Copies of the 4XR handbook are available at a discounted training price.
 To order contact email@example.com